splunk/ansible-role-for-splunk/roles/splunk/tasks/splunk_apps/README.md

   `<prefix>/<app_id>/<version>/<tarball>` with a quoted per-app `version`, or an exact `s3_object` key deploys the archive's own top-level directory.
   Set both `s3_access_key_id` and `s3_secret_access_key`, or omit both to use the controller's IAM role / credential chain.
-Requires the `amazon.aws` collection and `boto3`/`botocore` on the controller.
+S3 apps require the `amazon.aws` collection (`ansible-galaxy collection install amazon.aws`) and `boto3`/`botocore` on the controller; git-only deployments need neither.
 - Deploy paths default by group via `splunk_app_group_path_map`; a host in several mapped groups gets the alphabetically first match, so combined-role hosts should set `splunk_app_deploy_path` explicitly.
 Deploy and removal